Most weight loss programs do not work and can harm your health. If you want to lose weight healthy and keep it off, read on to find out how.

 Green tea is loaded with powerful antioxidants called catechins that are believed to work together with caffeine to burn fat.

-Many studies have shown that drinking green tea or taking a green tea extract supplement can help you lose weight.
+Many studies have shown that drinking or taking a green tea extract supplement can help you lose weight.

 Intermittent fasting is a popular eating pattern in which people fast for a few hours and consume meals within a shorter time frame.